fourstix/Elfos-utils/README.md

 ## up
 **Usage:** up
 Move up to the Parent Directory, write the new current directory to the output.
+**Obsolete:** The ELf/OS *chdir* command now supports this function.

 STG EPROM Utility Commands
 ----------------------------

 ## stg
 **Usage:** stg
-Jump to the STG Pico/Elf EPROM v1.12 menu.
+Jump to the STG Pico/Elf EPROM menu.
 This command is the same as *Exec 8003*.
 Use *CALL 0303* to execute a Warm Boot to return to the Elf/OS from the EPROM menu.

 ## visualstg
 **Usage:** visualstg
-Run Visual02 from the STG Pico/Elf EPROM v1.12 code.
+Run Visual02 from the STG Pico/Elf EPROM code.
 This command replaces the Elf/OS visual02 command to correctly invoke the visual02 code in the STG Pico/Elf EPROM.  *Rename or copy to visual02 in the /bin directory to replace the original command.*

 1861 Pixie Video Demo and Utility Commands
 ------------------------------------------